2000 NBA Finals: Game 5

 Reggie Miller and the Pacers dominated the game from the start in what would be Larry Bird's last game as a coach in the state of Indiana.
 Reggie Miller came out and made 5 straight shots including a 4-point play.
 The Pacers hit their first 6 three point shots in the game.
 The Pacers would have a 20-point lead in the 2nd quarter, and eventually won by 33 – it was the worst Lakers NBA Finals loss since the 148–114 loss to Boston in the 1985 NBA Finals, known as the "Memorial Day Massacre."

 With their loss in Game 5, the Lakers record in close-out games dropped to 3–6 in the 2000 NBA Playoffs (the other losses coming in Games 3 and 4 in the first round against Sacramento, Game 4 in the series against Phoenix, and Games 5 and 6 versus Portland).
 As a result, the series returned to California.
+Nonetheless, Shaq again led both teams with 35 points and 11 rebounds.
+Kobe had a poor shooting performance in game 5, scored just 8 total points on 4-20 (20%) shooting.